Phnom Penh Guide

 Phnom Penh Guide says, don’t lose your pills

-Where’s me pills ? a reminder
+Where’s my pills? a reminder

-Self help medicationKeep your medication safe, and make sure that you have enough for the duration of your trip.
+Keep your medication safe, and make sure that you have enough for the duration of your trip.
 Moreover, this is particularly important if you are travelling away from major cities.
-If your medication is only available by prescription, you may need to adjust your travel plans to include an unscheduled trip to a large city, such as Phnom Penh. “forewarned is forearmed”
+If your medication is only available by prescription, make sure that you have enough.
+Otherwise, you may need to adjust your travel plans to include an unscheduled trip to a large city. “forewarned is forearmed”

 More health advice at: https://fuzzykensblog.com/travel-health-and-safety/ Lots of other information & useful travel tips on this website